Relatability – The First Step Towards Great Storytelling

 Before getting started it’s important to consider your audience who, more often than not, will be the prospective customers for your business.
 Trying to embark on the quest for relatable storytelling without first knowing who you’re directing the story to is an extremely difficult objective to pull off.
 This inevitably makes everything more challenging leading to stretched timelines and resources.

 The other risk in doing this is that you cast your net too broadly so that it inadvertently relates to no one or you miss the mark completely altogether.
-Campaigns can often look out-of-touch or tone-deaf in such situations which might actually generate its own publicity but for all the wrong reasons.
+Campaigns can often look out-of-touch or tone-deaf in such situations which might actually generate their own publicity but for all the wrong reasons.

 Getting to know your customers shouldn’t be a time-consuming or arduous task, especially if you already have a good understanding of your products and services.
 Sometimes, it’s more a matter of putting some time aside to pause and think about your customers in solace.